- John Gatski, Everything Audio Network

-Benchmark's AHB2 power amplifier delivers musical details without introducing the masking effects of amplifier noise.
-The dynamic range of the AHB2 approaches 130 dB, making it 10 to 30 dB quieter than the typical audiophile power amplifier.
+High-Resolution audio is only as good as the weakest link in the playback system.
+Benchmark's AHB2 power amplifier delivers musical details without introducing the masking effects of amplifier noise and distortion.
+The dynamic range of the AHB2 approaches 130 dB, making it 10 to 30 dB quieter than the typical reference-quality power amplifier.
 You will discover previously overlooked nuances, dynamics, and detail in your favorite recordings and experience the full potential of the latest high-resolution 24-bit PCM and 1-bit DSD audio formats.
+The AHB2 delivers true High-Resolution Audio.

 Class AB amplifiers generate crossover distortion every time the output stage crosses 0 volts.
 This crossover distortion can be especially problematic at low playback levels.
 Class A output stages eliminate this crossover distortion at the expense of high power consumption, poor damping, and a limited dynamic range.
 THX recently patented two new technologies that address crossover distortion, and Benchmark incorporated these innovations into the AHB2 design.
 These new innovations virtually eliminate crossover distortion while offering opportunities to improve efficiency, damping, and dynamic range.
 The licensed technology solves the crossover problem by combining a plurality of output stages such that one stage drives the output while another stage enters a crossover region.
 Distortion performance exceeds that of class A amplifiers, while the efficiency exceeds that of traditional class AB amplifiers.